 The frequent awakenings associated with sleep apnea prevent people from getting a healthy amount of sleep each night.
 Hypersomnia generally occurs when an individual does not obtain restorative sleep.
 CPAP, or continuous positive airway pressure, is a treatment for obstructive sleep apnea where the air is continually released into a person’s nostrils.
 The pressure from the steady airflow allows a person’s airways to stay open during sleep.
 This method addresses pauses in breathing that are linked to sleep apnea and the treatment approach can lessen hypersomnia symptoms.

 Medications are generally the first-line treatment option for many of the hypersomnia disorders.
 It is important to consider the benefits and potential side effects when contemplating beginning medication.
-There are three classes of hypersomnia medications used to treat the disorder, including non-stimulant wake-promoting medications, stimulant medications and sodium oxybate.
+There are three classes of hypersomnia medications used to treat the disorder, including non-stimulant wake-promoting medications, sodium oxybate, bupropion and stimulant medications.

-Non-stimulant wake-promoting medications, such as Modafinil and Nuvigil, can be used to induce wakefulness by impacting brain chemistry and increasing dopamine.
+- Non-stimulant wake-promoting medications: Medications such as Modafinil and Nuvigil, can be used to induce wakefulness by impacting brain chemistry and increasing dopamine.
 Stimulants, or derivatives of amphetamines, may be used to increase alertness but can have potentially harmful side effects, including building tolerance and becoming addicted to the substance.

 Treating Hypersomnia and Co-Occurring Conditions